aguywhosaguy/pilot-lua/Keyboard.md

 ___

-## `Signal Keyboard.KeyPressed(KeyCode key, string Player)`
+## `Event Keyboard.KeyPressed(KeyCode key, string Player)`

-> A Signal which fires when a Player presses a key on the Keyboard.
+> An event which fires when a Player presses a key on the Keyboard.

 ___

-## `Signal Keyboard.TextInputted(String text, string Player)`
+## `Event Keyboard.TextInputted(String text, string Player)`

-> A Signal which fires when a Player presses "Enter" on the keyboard.
+> An event which fires when a Player presses "Enter" on the keyboard.